makerdao/community/governance/votes/Executive vote - November 19, 2021.md

 - The WBTC-A [Stability Fee](https://community-development.makerdao.com/en/learn/governance/param-stability-fee) will be increased from 2.5% to 4.0%.
 - [Local Liquidation Limits (`ilk.hole`)](https://makerdao.world/en/learn/governance/param-local-liquidation-limit) for ETH-A, ETH-B, ETH-C, WBTC-A, WSTETH-A will be increased.
 - P1-DROP (Peoples Company Series 1) covenant will be changed.
+- BAL-A, COMP-A, AAVE-A will be offboarded.
-- BAL-A, COMP-A, AAVE-A, LRC-A, BAT-A, ZRX-A, UNIV2LINKETH-A will be offboarded
+- Changes to LRC-A, BAT-A, ZRX-A, UNIV2LINKETH-A for collateral offboarding.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
 - WBTC-B will be onboarded as a new vault type.